peidevs/Event_Resources/PendingMeetUps.md

 ### Misc

+* srbaker has offered to talk on software licenses
+    - Thursday night is a conflict, which is a bummer
+    - Matt used '@' (entirely fair, in this instance) and so it seems reasonable for him to cat-herd
 * Fenil on image recognition
 * Jordan P is always up to speak on something
     * Aug 2019 he mentioned Kubernetes, possibly